EdgeGallery/community/Test WG/How-to Articles/How to use 3rd party mgmt for golang modules.md

 ```

 What the console output means is that, module **github.com/stretchr/testify** hasn't been accepted by EdgeGallery community
 as direct modules.
 With this reason, this PR can't be merged until solving this issue.
-There could be 2 ways to do this,
+There could be 2 ways to do this:

-1) replace this module with another module which has been accepted by the community, second, 2) raise a request to add this module in.
+1. Replace this module with another module which has been accepted by the community
+2. Raise a request to add this module in

 ## Add a New Module into the Whole Scope